-- Segmentation: is a Memory-management approach that supports the view of the program as a collection of segments by segmenting processes and loading them into different non-contiguous addressed spaces in memory with a segment number and an offset. - In Segmentation we have a Segment Descriptor Table which is stored in memory.
+- Segmentation: is a memory-management approach that is implemented by segmenting processes and loading them into different non-contiguous addressed spaces in memory with different segment address. - In Segmentation we have a Segment Descriptor Table which is stored in memory.
 Each row in the segment descriptor table refers to one particular segment.
 For instance, the Data segment 2 is at an offset 2 in the Segment descriptor table, and the offset would specify the Base address in RAM and the Limit of the segment.